ArkanTsabit123/Daily-Expense-Tracker/docs/README.md

 ### Export & Reporting
 - Export to CSV with proper encoding
 - Export to Excel with professional formatting
-- Generate comprehensive reports with multiple sheets
+- Generate useful reports with multiple sheets
 - Automatic file management with organized exports

 ### Advanced Functionality
 - Smart filtering by date range, category, and amount
-- Input validation with comprehensive error handling
+- Input validation with useful error handling
 - Currency formatting for Indonesian Rupiah (IDR)
 - Date utilities with Indonesian month names